 The master of arts (MA) degree in public relations is intended for students who have both an interest and background in public relations.
-The MA in public relations is a specialized concentration available to individuals who qualify for the program.
+The MA in public relations is a specialized concentration available only to individuals who qualify for the program.

 All students entering this program are required to consult with a School of Communications academic advisor prior to registration.
 Qualifications and prerequisite course requirements will be discussed at that time.
-Qualifications include a strong educational background or a minimum of three years of relevant professional experience in this area.
+Qualifications include a strong educational background or a minimum of three years of relevant professional experience in public relations.
 A résumé may be requested to determine professional experience.
 Students without a strong educational background or three years of relevant professional experience in public relations are required to enroll in 6 credit hours of prerequisite course work.

 Students must earn a grade of “B” or better in the prerequisite courses before they are allowed to enroll in graduate courses.
 The prerequisite courses are not counted toward the 36 credit hours required for the degree, nor are they considered as part of the credit hours required for advancement to candidacy.

 Our degrees are theory and application based and are not intended to be production-oriented.
 Students interested in developing a creative portfolio or acquiring tactical production skills may wish to consider undergraduate course work in public relations.

 This degree is also available online.
 Online courses require excellent organizational skills, self-direction, and motivation to master the challenges of this learning environment.

 Successful graduates of this program will be able to: